 - gambling, drug or alcohol addiction

-- significant household changes - eg separation, family visiting for a cultural obligation.
+- significant household changes, such as separating from a partner or family visiting for a cultural obligation.

 2. Provide documents that confirm your situation

 This could include letters from medical and health professionals or financial counsellors, account statements and bills.

 Return all the documents to Housing SA.

 On this site